ipfs/team-mgmt/drafts/Project Management Process.md

 - [js-ipfs roadmap](https://github.com/ipfs/js-ipfs/blob/master/ROADMAP.md#ipfs-javascript-implementation-roadmap)
 - [Orbit roadmap](https://github.com/haadcode/orbit/blob/master/ROADMAP.md#orbit---roadmap)

+We are also playing with generating Project Roadmaps using the [roadmap-generator](https://github.com/haadcode/roadmap-generator) tool.

+### 📊 Status Boards

+A **Status Board** displays a Project's Goals according to their status within the Project's Pipeline.
+This gives you a working view of the Project's Goals so you can answer questions like

+* What's being worked on now?
+* What's ready to be worked on now?
+* What's been completed recently?

 ### Organization Roadmap

-An overview of all projects across the organization is tracked in organization's roadmap.
-This is similar to a project roadmap, but collects all milestones from all projects into one place.
+An **Organization Roadmap** is an overview of all projects across the organization.
+This is similar to a Project Roadmap, but collects all milestones from all projects into one place.

-Organization roadmap contains the following information:
+**Attributes of an Organization Roadmap:**
 - List of all projects
 - List of all current milestones and their progress in each project
 - List of links to old milestones